WebAssembly/spec/proposals/Exceptions.md

 end
 ```

-A try block also contain one or more catch blocks, and all but the last catch
+A try block also contains one or more catch blocks, and all but the last catch
 block must begin with a`catch` instruction.
 The last catch block can begin with
 either a `catch` or `else` instruction.
 The `catch`/`else` instructions (within
 the try construct) are called the _catching_ instructions.